Dooperlzwak/SpeechRNT/TESTING.md

-# SpeechRNT Testing Suite
+# Vocr Testing Suite

-This document provides comprehensive information about the testing infrastructure for the SpeechRNT project.
+This document provides comprehensive information about the testing infrastructure for the Vocr project.

 ## Overview

-The SpeechRNT testing suite includes:
+The Vocr testing suite includes:

 - **Unit Tests**: Test individual components in isolation
 - **Integration Tests**: Test component interactions and workflows